voctav/voja4_nibbler/README.md

 Note that pressing `Esc` results in a small delay as `getch` is attempting to parse the escape sequence.

+## Command Line Options

+  * The -s option tells nibbler to start in single step mode.
+The default is to start in free running mode and require the user pause execution with the space key.
+  * The -r option will color the page display area red on terminals that support colors.
+This better simulates the look for the real hardware.

 ## Terminal Settings

 Dimming is only supported for terminals with 256 colors.